Choosing Sapa or the Pu Luong nature reserve?

 These destinations offer magnificent hikes in beautiful natural settings.
-In Sapa, there can be a few people on certain hiking trails and you will surely be asked by saleswomen while in Pu Luong, it’s less touristy and you will have the chance to hike alone or almost to admire the landscapes in peace.
+In Sapa, there can be a few people on certain hiking trails and you will surely be accosted by saleswomen.
+However, Pu Luong is less touristy and you will have the chance to hike alone or to admire the landscapes in (almost) complete peace.

 >> Read more: Pu Luong Nature Reserve - Travel Guide

-More touristy, Sapa has a more extensive hotel offer than the Pu Luong nature reserve.
+Being more touristy, Sapa has a more extensive list of hotels on offer than the Pu Luong nature reserve.
 There is a full range of hotels from luxury to homestay which, with the flow of tourism, turns into a hotel.

 In the Pu Luong nature reserve, the hotel offer is more limited but there are charming homestays with simple comfort, but warm hospitality.
 There’re some beautiful addresses combining comfort, authenticity and conviviality such as the Pu Luong Home overlooking a superb rice valley surrounded by hills or the Hieu Baths, a homestay accommodation with style magnificently inserted in a natural setting where the waterfalls sing.